 The safety and welfare of children, or child protection, is the collective responsibility of all members of our school community.
-Within our school the Designated Safeguarding Lead (DSL) is Miss Jill Talbot (Headteacher).
+Within our school the Designated Safeguarding Lead (DSL) is Miss Jill Talbot (Headteacher) and the Deputy DSLs are Sarah Stein (Assistant Headteacher) and Jacqui McGibney (Family Liaison Officer).
 Full details of the school's procedures for safeguarding are outlined in the Safeguarding Policy which is available online from the school's website or as a paper copy from the school office.
 The school has clear procedures which are followed in the event that any cause for concern is raised about any pupil.
 School staff receive safeguarding /child protection training every three years and Miss Talbot receives refresher training every 2 years and safeguarding updates annually.